jwkc2/jwkc2.github.io/_posts/2015-12-14-Core-Principles.md

 categories: software-engineering project-management
 ---

-This is short-list of core ideas that's ideal for carrying around on a small card.
+This is short-list of core ideas that's ideal for printing on a small card.

 * Don’t reinvent the wheel.
 * Ugly, undocumented code is expensive.